Prafful-Mali/edulance-docs/docs/functional.md

 - Can create, update, or delete their own posts
 - Can join available posts created by others
 - Can view applicants for their posts
-- Can connect with other users via email

 ![Authorization Roles](images/image2.png)